AsdertyTreds/pyMyTinyTodo/README.md

 Data stored in SQLite, MySQL, PosgreSql, MSSql, Oracle database.
 Distributed under the GNU GPL License

-This is a copy and continuation of the project https://mytinytodo.net
+This is a copy and continuation of the project https://mytinytodo.net, written in php language

 System requirements